olamideoladejo/Global-Superstore-Analysis-/README.md

 The goal of this analysis is to analyze and draw out meaningful insight from the Superstore dataset which would aid management in making informed decisions to improve performance and profitability.

 ### Data Source
-The data set was provided by Digitaley drive and it had 3 tables
+The data set was provided by Digitaley drive and it has 3 tables
 - Order: This contains details about individual orders,including product details, customer info and sale metrics.
 51290 rows and 24columns
 - Returns: Records number of returned orders.
 1000 rows and 3 columns
 - People: Contains details of regional managers overseeing sales and operations.13 rows and 2 columns